 Migration without losing your listings

 The fear that keeps sellers on a tool they have outgrown is migration risk — the worry that moving will orphan live listings or reset performance history.
-In practice a clean migration is staged, not flipped.
-Export your current active listings, import a non-critical subset (50–100 SKUs) into the new tool, and run both in parallel for a week so you can compare monitoring accuracy and reprice behaviour on identical inventory.
+In practice a clean migration is staged, not flipped — and Ecomli's $1 trial is designed for exactly this staged approach.
+Export your current active listings, import a non-critical subset (50–100 SKUs) into the new tool, and run both in parallel for a week so you can compare monitoring accuracy and reprice behavior on identical inventory.
 Only after the subset behaves correctly do you move the rest in batches.

 This is exactly why a real trial matters more than a feature list.
 Ecomli's $1 trial exists for this — migrate a live subset, watch the 15-minute monitoring and floor-aware repricing run against your actual suppliers, and make the call on evidence rather than a comparison table.
 If you are still early and have not built a repeatable operation yet, start with how to start eBay dropshipping in 2026 and choose the tool once your workflow is defined, and see the full eBay dropshipping software comparison for the wider field.